-You can add the libraries' folders to the path (dynamic linker LD\LIBRARY\PATH path in Linux, DYLD\LIBRARY\PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder where they can be found by the OS.
-But these operations are are typical operations deployments or final installation of apps; they are not desired during development, and Conan is intended for developers, so it avoids manipulations on the OS.
+You can add the libraries' folders to the path (LD\LIBRARY\PATH environment variable in Linux, DYLD\LIBRARY\PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder where they can be found by the OS.
+But these operations are only related to the deployment or installation of apps; they are not relevant during development.
+Conan is intended for developers, so it avoids such manipulation of the OS environment.